Secondary Asbestos Exposure

 What Is Secondary Asbestos Exposure?

 Secondary exposure is one of several ways in which people may encounter asbestos.
-It follows primary or direct exposure and is a form of non-occupational exposure.
-Secondary exposure is also the primary cause of mesothelioma in women.
+It follows primary or direct asbestos exposure and is a form of non-occupational exposure.
+Secondary exposure is also the main cause of mesothelioma in women.

 Secondary exposure can cause asbestos-related diseases including mesothelioma, lung cancer and asbestosis.